 Why I love Hope

 Derek appreciates Hope’s high academic standards, intentional commitment to diversity and vibrant Christian community.
-He especially values the willingness of Hope faculty to form innovative leaders for a global context and to foster values that reflect God’s coming kingdom — goals that Derek seeks to realize within the Emmaus Scholars Program.
-One of his greatest joys is to walk alongside students as they discern God’s calling on their life and seek to pursue God’s justice in society.
+He especially values the willingness of Hope faculty to engage in student mentoring and formation and to foster values that reflect God’s coming kingdom.
+As the Director of the Emmaus Scholars Program, one of his greatest joys is to walk alongside students as they discern God’s calling on their life and seek to pursue God’s justice in society.

 Outside the College